Tuition & Fee Adjustments for Courses Dropped

 International students must go by the International Student Services Office before withdrawing to determine if doing so will affect their visa status.

 Financial Aid Recipients should talk to a Financial Aid Counselor before withdrawing.
 Students receiving funds awarded by Scholarships and Financial Aid should be aware of policies regarding withdrawal from the University.
-These policies are consistent with Federal regulation.
+These policies are consistent with federal regulations.
 Calculation of tuition and fee refunds due to withdrawal are based on all charges the University has assessed the student.
 When a student has elected various optional services charged to their fee statement, the total dollar value of these optional services will also be used to determine whether repayment of any grant or Federal Perkins Loan will be required.
 Federal regulations require a pro-rata refund calculation for all first time students who receive Title IV and certain State student aid at a post-secondary institution of higher education who withdraw during a payment period (semester).
 The length of time during which a refund must be calculated is up to 60% of the payment period.
-First time students include freshmen and transfers.
+First-time students include freshmen and transfers.

 Tuition and fee adjustments shall be made to students officially withdrawing from the University for charges listed below according to the following refund schedule: